-Seville Travel Inspiration Tip 5: To watch locals dancing Sevillanas, stop by the bar „el nuestro“ in Triana, with life music starting fromt 11pm.
+Seville Travel Inspiration Tip 5: To watch locals dancing Sevillanas, stop by the bar „el nuestro“ in Triana.
+They have fantastic life music from 11pm.

 Have you been to Seville?
-Let us know if you have any Seville Travel Inspiration Tips to add in the comment section.
+Let us know if you have any Seville Insider Tips to add in the comment section.

 – The city of Granada in Andalusia is one of the most famous destinations in Spain.
 And not just because of the incredible and famous Alhambra Palace.
 Check out what to do and see in Granada in 2 days here.